-The fund rose by 9,8% in 2023\.
-The benchmark index rose by 8,7% over the same period.
-The fund outperformed its benchmark index after taking into account management fees, primarily due to the fund's higher exposure to corporate bonds and emerging market bonds.
+The fund rose by 12,3% in 2023.
+The benchmark index rose by 12,7% over the same period.
+The fund underperformed its benchmark index after taking into account management fees.
+This was primarily due to the fund's lower exposure to large Nordic pharmaceutical companies and large global technology companies, which had a negative impact on the fund's relative returns.
+In contrast, the fixed income holdings had a higher exposure to corporate bonds and emerging market bonds, which contributed positively.
 The exposure to catastrophe bonds in the alternative holdings also contributed positively to returns.

 The market was driven primarily by a decline to inflation across a broad front and the likelihood that the central banks have reached the end to their interest rate hikes.
-The World Index\\ rose by 27,38%.
+The World Index rose by 27,38%.
 The US market posted the most strength, while the emerging markets rose slightly less.
 At year-end we had an overweight in equity investments relative to fixed income.
 During the year we sold our holdings in Montanaro Better World Fund and Fidelity Water & Waste.
 Following a weak start to the year, the NOK rose sharply at year-end.
 The Norwegian market rates have declined, which led bonds to outperform fixed income securities with a shorter duration.
 Emerging market bonds continued to post strength and we therefore took some profits after a longer period of good value growth and reduced our exposure to emerging market bonds.
 We also extended the duration on our Norwegian fixed income holdings and continue to hold an overweight in credits.
 During the autumn we purchased holdings in the

-Handelsbanken Aktiv 30, cont.
+Handelsbanken Aktiv 50, cont.